 In terms of button layout, the HomePod Mini uses a touchpad at the top of the speaker for play/pause, track skip, and other commands.
 The Echo Dot goes for the more traditional button approach.
 Buttons include volume up/down, mic on/off, and an action button.
 Neither speaker is designed for wall mounting.

 For the HomePod Mini, Apple’s Siri runs the show.
 One of the biggest perks for Apple fans is a lower-priced Apple HomeKit gateway device.
-Once connected, your HomePod Mini will be able to control your smart home devices, set and create schedules, search for news and weather, and access popular streaming services like Apple Music, Pandora, Prime Music, and more.
+Once connected, your HomePod Mini can control your smart home devices, set and create schedules, search for news and weather, and access popular streaming services like Apple Music, Pandora, Prime Music, and more.
 You can interact with the smart speaker using voice commands preceded by “Hey, Siri” or through the Home app on your iOS device.

 One of our favorite HomePod Mini tricks is the speaker’s iOS casting ability.
-It goes like this: Say you walk past your Mini and love the song it’s playing, but you’re on your way out the door. iPhone users will be able to hover their phone by the Mini, which can begin playing the Mini song on your phone.
+It goes like this: Say you walk past your Mini and love the song it’s playing, but you’re on your way out the door. iPhone users will be able to hover their phone near the Mini, which can begin playing the Mini song on their phone.
 This feature also works in reverse.
 If you happen to have two HomePod Minis in the same room, you can also pair both speakers together for stereo sound.

-The HomePod Mini sells for $99 and comes with a one-year limited guarantee, along with 90 days of complimentary tech support.
+Theand comes with a one-year limited guarantee, along with 90 days of complimentary tech support.
 For an extra $15, you can opt to add AppleCare+ to your Mini.
 This covers you for an additional two years of accidental damage protection.
 Do note that you’re only allowed two accident claims per year, both of which are subject to a $15 service fee and taxes.

 We’re calling this one a draw.
-We can bet that Apple fans will love the HomePod Mini for its dedicated iOS functions and Apple S5-assisted audio tech.
+Apple fans will love the HomePod Mini for its dedicated iOS functions and Apple S5-assisted audio tech.
 But other than some niche sound features, the Echo Dot can do just as much (if not more), and for $50 less than the competition.
 Then again, if you’re looking for the cheapest way to launch a HomeKit network, the HomePod Mini is an ideal way into Apple’s smart ecosystem at a relatively low cost.
 Plus, you’ll have a crisp-sounding smart speaker to play around with.